Zubax/letopisec/README.md

 Every runtime option can be configured with env vars like `LETOPISEC_HOST`/`.._PORT`, `LETOPISEC_DB_PATH`, etc.
 CLI arguments override environment values.

+### Store and retrieve CAN frames

+Configure Zubax CANFace CF3D devices to use the endpoint where the server is running.
+Existing dumps from CF3D memory cards can also be uploaded manually using [`letopisec_ingest.py`](tools/letopisec_ingest.py).

+To retrieve data from the server, use [`letopisec_fetch.py`](tools/letopisec_fetch.py).

 ### Gateway integration

 You can run the ASGI app through an external process manager/gateway using the app factory: